BEHIND THE WHEEL: Ford Fiesta S v

 (overboost 197hp 290Nm)

 Top speed: 220 km/h

 First into the old school natural breather.
 In the case of linear power delivery, it will be needing all the revs to keep up with its other sisters.
 Into the Ecoboost, there was an immediate difference to how power is delivered.
 Its engine is quiet when ignited while shove is spritely, especially so for a 3 cylinder.

 Near identical to its naturally aspirated sibling, the steering is light but responsive to inputs, better than an Audi A4.
 However, being electrically assisted there is not much in the feedback department.
-The suspension setup is compliant even on rough patches without no compromise made to its agile nature.
+The suspension setup is compliant even on rough patches without any compromise made to its agile nature.